♦ What is the time frame for enrollment in the Alger Learning Center/ Independence High School?

 Graduates of the Alger Learning Center/Independence High School have a high acceptance rate, by 4-year colleges and universities, art and tech schools, and community colleges.

 Writes homeschooling mom Ann Simpson, “ . . . as you all know, socialization is NOT a problem.
 My kids are in community sports, the scouting program, they have jobs, and they have mentors.
 Believe me; they know how to interact with others!”

-In a recent piece on homeschooling in Newsweek (Jan.
+In an engaging piece on homeschooling in Newsweek (Jan.
 30, 2012), author Linda Perlstein describes a Seattle homeschooling family’s typical experience:

 “The . . . girls spend most of their time out and about, typically at activities arranged for homeschoolers.
 There are Girl Scouts and ceramics and book club and enrichment classes and park outings arranged by the Seattle Homeschool Group, a secular organization whose membership has grown from 30 families to 300 over the last decade.
 In a way, urban homeschooling can feel like an intensified version of the extracurricular madness that is the hallmark of any contemporary middle-class family, or it can feel like one big, awesome field trip.”

 Research suggests that homeschooling also produces better citizens.
 Dr. Brian Ray, founder of the National Home Education Research Institute, in his 2004 study of more than 7,000 homeschooled adults, showed that homeschoolers were more likely to vote, volunteer for political campaigns, and participate in community service.
 Dr. Ray found that 71% of homeschool graduates participated in ongoing community service activities compared to 37% of U.S. adults of similar ages, and 76% of homeschool graduates (aged 18-24) had voted in a national or state election within the last 5 years, compared to 29% of non-homeschooled graduates.